 Never ignore the smell of rotten eggs in your home.
 It could be the smell of leaking gas!

 While natural gas is naturally odorless, manufacturers are required to add a chemical called mercaptan to give it that distinctive rotten-egg gas smell.
 Another sign if a gas leak is a path of grass or shrubs that have changed to a sickly brown/orangish color.
-Learn about more gas leak warning signs.

 IMPORTANT… if you smell rotten eggs coming through your vents:

-Still not sure what the smell is or if it related to your HVAC system?
+Still not sure what the smell is or if it is related to your HVAC system?
 Don’t hesitate to Ask a Champion.